top of page

 BARGAINING UNIT STATUS CODES

-Q: Where can I find my bargaining unit status (BUS) code?
+Where can I find my bargaining unit status (BUS) code?

-A: Your BUS code is in box 37 of your most recent SF-50.
+Your BUS code is in box 37 of your most recent SF-50.
 The quickest way to access your SF-50 is logging into your eOPF.

-Q: What does it mean if my BUS code is 1872?
+What does it mean if my BUS code is 1872?

-A: This means that you’re included in the bargaining unit, and AFGE Local 2883 is your exclusive representation.
+This means that you’re included in the bargaining unit, and AFGE Local 2883 is your exclusive representation.
 Become a member and join us in doing all we can to create better working conditions for bargaining unit employees (BUEs).

-Q: What does it mean if my BUS code is 7777?
+What does it mean if my BUS code is 7777?

-A: This means there is no Union currently representing your unit or your unit does not have an exclusive representative but may be eligible for representation if a petition is filed to do so.
+This means there is no Union currently representing your unit or your unit does not have an exclusive representative but may be eligible for representation if a petition is filed to do so.
 If you believe you’ve been incorrectly coded, submit a request for review to Labor Relations.

 And, still, don’t give up if your job series is not included in the bargaining unit.
 The Federal Labor Management Relations Statute (the Statute) reads:

-Employees covered by the Statute have the right to form, join, or assist a union, or to refrain from such activity, without reprisal, including the right to
+Employees covered by the Statute have the right to form, join, or assist a union, or to refrain from such activity, without reprisal, including the right to:

 • organize, or attempt to organize, a union in the workplace